Ivan Urgant

-Ivan Andreyevich Urgant (Иван Ургант; born 16 April 1978) is a Russian television host, presenter, actor, musician and producer.
+Ivan Andreyevich Urgant (Иван Ургант; born 16 April 1978) is a Russian television host, presenter and actor.
 His best known roles in film are Boris in the Yolki series and as Danila in Lucky Trouble.
-Between 2012 and 2022 he has hosted Evening Urgant, a late-night talk show, which was suspended in February 2022 after Urgant expressed his opposition to the 2022 Russian invasion of Ukraine.
+Between 2012 and 2022 he hosted Evening Urgant, a late-night talk show, which was suspended in February 2022.
 According to the 2008 and 2011 surveys, Urgant is Russia's most popular TV presenter.
 He is the chairman of the board of trustees of the Friends Charitable Foundation.

 Biography

 Early life

-Ivan Urgant was born in Leningrad, Russian SFSR, USSR into a family of actors, the son of Andrei Urgant and Valeriya Kiseleva.
+Urgant was born in Leningrad, USSR into a family of actors, the son of Andrei Urgant and Valeriya Kiseleva.
 His paternal grandparents were actors Nina Urgant and Lev Milinder.
-His Estonian surname Urgant comes from Nina's father, Nikolai Andreyevich Urgant, a NKVD Major from Luga and a son of Räpina-born Hindrik Urgand.
+His Estonian surname Urgant comes from Nina's father, Nikolai Andreyevich Urgant, an NKVD Major from Luga and a son of Räpina-born Hindrik Urgand.
 He is of mixed Russian, Estonian, and Jewish heritage.
 About a year after Ivan's birth the family separated.
 After his parents broke up, he lived with his mother and stepfather - Leningrad actor Dmitri Ladygin.

-Ivan studied at the Leningrad Children's Music School No. 18, at the Gymnasium at the State Russian Museum.
+Urgant studied at the Leningrad Children's Music School No. 18, at the Gymnasium at the State Russian Museum.
 He graduated from Saint Petersburg State Theatre Arts Academy.
-After receiving his acting education, Ivan did not engage in theater as the main profession.
+After receiving his acting education, Urgant did not engage in theater as the main profession.
 He worked as a waiter, bartender, and then as a host in nightly shows in clubs.
 In 2018, it was reported he had taken Israeli citizenship.